-The Principal shall determine, after consultation with the teacher, the duration of the student's removal from class.
-The Principal shall notify the teacher of the decision to return the student to class.
-The following procedure shall apply if the teacher disagrees with the Principal's decision to return a student to the class:
+The principal shall determine, after consultation with the teacher, the duration of the student's removal from class.
+The principal shall notify the teacher of the decision to return the student to class.
+If the teacher disagrees with the principal's decision to return a student to the class

-- the teacher and principal shall discuss the teacher's objection to returning the student to class and the principal's reason for returning the student. - the teacher, after meeting with the Principal, may appeal the Principal's decision to the Superintendent or designee within one school day.
+- the teacher and principal shall discuss the teacher's objection to returning the student to class and the principal's reason for returning the student. - the teacher, after meeting with the principal, may appeal the principal's decision to the superintendent or designee within one school day.
 The incident reports and removal form must accompany the appeal.
-After discussion with the Principal and teacher or receiving their written comments, the decision of the Superintendent or designee shall be final.
+After discussion with the principal and teacher or receiving their written comments, the decision of the superintendent or designee shall be final.
 The decision shall be made within forty-eight hours of the teacher's appeal.
-During the appeal process, the student shall not be returned to class and the Principal will determine an appropriate placement for the student.
+During the appeal process, the student shall not be returned to class and the principal will determine an appropriate placement for the student.

-Once the decision has been made to return the student to class, the teacher and Principal shall develop a plan to address future disruptive behavior.
+Once the decision has been made to return the student to class, the teacher and principal shall develop a plan to address future disruptive behavior.